-Community enhancement grants improve economic opportunities, neighborhood livability, public safety and more in areas near Metro’s garbage disposal facilities.
-Since 1985, Metro has invested more than $5 million in four communities across the Portland metropolitan area: Forest Grove, Oregon City, North Portland and Northwest Portland.
+Community enhancement grants improve economic opportunities, neighborhood livability, public safety and more in areas near the region's garbage transfer facilities.

 To be considered, projects must do at least one of the following:

 - preserve wildlife, marine and recreational areas for public enjoyment

 - improve public safety

 - improve viability of commercial areas and enhance the business environment

 - provide programs and training opportunities to benefit youth and elderly

 Nonprofit organizations, schools or local governments can apply for the grants.
 In recent years, successful applicants have included neighborhood, environmental, health and education organizations.

 - developing environmental education projects for at-risk youth

 - removing ivy and restoring habitat in Forest Park